Lever escapement: Lever watch movement

 Most modern mechanical watches are jeweled lever watches, using synthetic ruby or sapphire jewels for the high-wear areas of the watch.

 Pin pallet escapement

-A cheaper, less accurate version of the lever escapement is used in alarm clocks, kitchen timers, mantel clocks and, until the late 1970s, cheap watches, called the Roskopf, pin-lever, or pin-pallet escapement after Georges Frederic Roskopf, who invented it in 1867.
+A cheaper, less accurate version of the lever escapement is used in alarm clocks, kitchen timers, mantel clocks and, until the late 1970s, cheap watches, called the Roskopf, pin-lever, or pin-pallet escapement after Georges Frederic Roskopf, who mass produced it from 1867.
 It functions similarly to the lever, except that the lever pallet jewels are replaced by vertical metal pins.
 In a lever escapement, the pallets have two angled faces, the locking face and the impulse face, which must be carefully adjusted to the correct angles.
 In the pin pallet escapement, these two faces are designed into the shape of the escape wheel teeth instead, eliminating complicated adjustments.
 The pins are located symmetrically on the lever, making beat adjustment simpler.
 Watches that used these escapements were called pin lever watches, and have been superseded by cheap quartz watches.